 - Find a remedy to help you continue your education safely.

 - Review options for investigation.

 We can help you with changing your living situation, dropping a program, or otherwise keeping separate from someone else on campus.
 You do not need to start an investigation to keep safe!

 If your report matches a pattern or shows a risk of lethal violence, we may be required by law to investigate to protect the whole campus community.
 But we will respect your wishes as best we can.

+If an investigation is started, the following procedures will be used to investigate your complaint.
 If you ask to have an investigation started, you can choose to have an internal or police investigation.

 - Misconduct by students is investigated and resolved according to the Student Code of Conduct procedures.